Cardiff Tramways Company No. 21

 - Future plans

-Currently on loan from the National Museum of Wales
+Formerly on loan from the National Museum of Wales but now back in their care.

 - 1890 – 1902Operational on original tramway